drez/hjson-to-propel-xml/README.md

     // convert Hjson to Propel schema
     $HjsonToXml = new \HjsonToPropelXml\HjsonToPropelXml();
     $HjsonToXml->convert($obj);

+# Schema

+* You can use all Propel column type
+* You can specify any Propel column attributes as attribut:value
+* You are encouraged to add your own shortcuts for the most used type!

 # TODO
 * Make more keyword shortcut (String(32)), and find the best defaults!